CliMA/CalibrateEmulateSample.jl/README.md

 The locally rendered HTML documentation can be viewed at `docs/build/index.html`

 ### Project Mind map
-The latest code structure is found at: https://miro.com/app/board/o9J_kkm8OGU=/
+The rough code structure, and its interaction with EnsembleKalmanProcesses.jl is found at: https://miro.com/app/board/o9J_kkm8OGU=/